abhilashranjan/lucene-example/README.md

     Storage flag: The third parameter specifies whether the actual value of the field needs to be stored in the lucene index or it can be discarded after it is indexed.
 Storing the value is useful if you need the value later, like you want to display it in the search result list or you use the value to look up a tuple from a database table, for example.
 If the value must be stored, use Field.Store.YES.
 You can also use Field.Store.COMPRESS for large documents or binary value fields.
 If you don't need to store the value, use Field.Store.NO.

 StringField vs TextField: In the above example, the "id" field contains the ID of the hotel, which is a single atomic value.
 In contrast, the "description" field contains an English text, which should be parsed (or "tokenized") into a set of words for indexing.
 Use StringField for a field with an atomic value that should not be tokenized.
 Use TextField for a field that needs to be tokenized into a set of words.

-## Query
-You need to use two classes to support full-text searching: QueryParser and IndexSearcher.
-QueryParser parses the user query string and constructs a Lucene Query object, which is passed on to IndexSearcher.search() as the input.
-Based on this Query object and the prebuilt Lucene index, IndexSearcher.search() identifies the matching documents and returns them as an TopDocs objects in the result.
-To get started, look at the following example code.